 Focus on anti-microbial resistance

-Concerns about antimicrobial resistance (AMR) have triggered an increased focus on discharges containing APIs, and several companies have initiated AMR campaigns aimed at monitoring supply chain effluent for API concentrations more closely.
+Concerns about antimicrobial resistance (AMR) have also triggered an increased focus on discharges containing APIs, and several companies have initiated AMR campaigns aimed at monitoring supply chain effluent for API concentrations more closely.